-Our strong network with the local, state, and federal governments will provide you with the opportunity to put your knowledge to work.
+Our strong network with local, state, and federal governments will provide you with the opportunity to put your knowledge to work.
 Our advisors help with course selection, degree requirements, internships, career planning, and applications for graduate and law school.
-We offer options in legal studies and national security studies.
+We offer options in legal studies, national security, and political theory.

 Careers and Further Study

-What Do I Do with a Political Science Major?
+What Can You Do with a Political Science Major?

 - Research and policy analyst

 - Political Correspondent

 Our students often get internships with the U.S. Congress, state legislatures, political campaigns, international organizations, and national, state, or local administrative agencies.
 We also offer programs such as the Washington Semester and Hokies on the Hill to help you prepare for a career in public service.

 Our faculty members are productive authors, legal scholars, and award-winning teachers who are always eager to mentor students on research projects in their field of interest.
 If you have an undergraduate research project in mind that you’d like to pursue, just ask.